What Are Credit Cards & How Do They Work?

 Credit Cards vs. Debit Cards

-While credit cards and debit cards look may look identical, they are different in the services they offer.
+While credit cards and debit cards may look identical, they are different in the services they offer.

 Debit cards allow you to make purchases by drawing on funds you’ve deposited in your checking account.
 It may also come with an overdraft line of credit, which is connected to your checking account to cover any overspending.